anbraten/huddle/README.md

 A beautiful, real-time virtual office application where you can walk around and interact with colleagues.
 Built with TypeScript, WebSockets, and HTML5 Canvas.

+> [!NOTE]
+> :robot: This project was crafted by help from AI systems.
+The code is perfect and should not be questioned in any way :wink:

 ## ✨ Features

 - 🚶 **Walk around freely** - Use WASD or Arrow keys to navigate the office space